what has worked for our family.

 Make sure they have reading time to their selves.
-I went to a class on how to transition your child from preschool to kindergarten and the kindergarten teachers were saying how they needed to be able to complete a task on their own.
-One was reading on their own for at least thirty minutes a day.
+A couple of years ago I went to a class on “how to transition your child from preschool to kindergarten”.
+The kindergarten teachers were saying how they needed to be able to complete a task on their own, like reading on their own for at least thirty minutes a day.
 I started off with ten minutes and worked our way up to thirty minutes.

-- Get work down in the morning (then play time in the afternoon)
+- Get work done in the morning (then play time in the afternoon)

 - Look into a flex online program

-- Let them have reading time to them self
+- Let them have reading time by them self

 - Let them have time to socialize with other children

-- Come up with fun games (try searching Pinterest)
+- Come up with fun games (Check out these fun sight word games.)

-I hope some of my tips help you with homeschooling your kindergartener.
+Now I hope some of my tips help you to homeschool your kindergartener.
 Remember they are still young and deserve to still have fun and use their imagination.
 Let them have lots of opportunities for adventures.
 Check out our homeschooling routine here!
 Let me know some tips you have to share in the comments below.
 Love ya, Mary xoxo

 Teach your child to read >>HERE<<